canvasxyz/metropolis/README.md

-# Quest
+# Metropolis

-Quest is a version of the Polis collective-response tool, updated with a new survey frontend and extended to support decentralized identity.
+Metropolis is an extended version of the Polis collective-response tool.
 So far, we have implemented:

 - A unified React frontend using hooks, replacing three separate frontends in the original version of Polis.